Years ago I went on a carrot kick. Someone had given me a champion juicer and I set off to consume my weight in carrot

-1 Sauté onions and carrots: Melt the butter in a soup pot over medium heat and cook the onions and carrot, stirring occasionally, until the onions soften, about 5 to 8 minutes.
+1 Sauté onions and carrots: Melt the butter in a soup pot over medium heat and cook the onions and carrots, stirring occasionally, until the onions soften, about 5 to 8 minutes.
 Do not let the onions or carrots brown.
 Sprinkle a teaspoon of salt over the carrots and onions as they cook.

 2 Add stock and water, ginger, and strips of orange zest.
 Bring to a simmer, cover, and cook until the carrots soften, about 20 minutes.

 4 Purée soup: Purée the soup with a stick blender, or working in small batches, pour the soup into a blender and purée until completely smooth.
 Only fill the blender bowl a third full with the hot liquid and keep one hand pressing down on the cap of the blender to keep it from popping off.